Welcome to today's edition of the Rush 24-7 podcast.

 If the election results come anywhere close to what the polls predict recently, the Republicans are going to have a huge win today.

-So anything over six is big.
+So anything over 6 is big.

-Because if Virginia were to go six percent in favor of the Democrats today, that would have been a huge boost to Obama and the Democrats nationally.
+Virginia's outcome is going to be downplayed as much as possible, but it is very important because if Virginia were to go 6% in favor of the Democrats today, that would have been a huge boost to Obama and the Democrats nationally.

-So to say when the opposite occurs, that it doesn't matter, is just nonsense.
+So to say when the opposite occurs, that it doesn't matter is just nonsense.

-Today we are told to ignore it.
+Today, we are told to ignore it.

 If Republicans can hold on to states like Virginia, then they can build from there and aggressively go after states that have too often been written off and ceded to the Democrats by a weak and squishy GOP.